mr-rigden/alexa_template/README.md

 **If you find this code or this tutorial useful, would you please star this github project.**

-## Support on Beerpay
+## Support Me on Beerpay
-Hey Folks!
-Help me out for a couple of :beers:!
+If you like my work than maybe send me some :beer: money!

 [![Beerpay](https://beerpay.io/jrigden/alexa_template/badge.svg?style=beer-square)](https://beerpay.io/jrigden/alexa_template)  [![Beerpay](https://beerpay.io/jrigden/alexa_template/make-wish.svg?style=flat-square)](https://beerpay.io/jrigden/alexa_template?focus=wish)